-Students in the program have the opportunity to experience full immersion in the language and culture by living on campus in residence halls with US students and participating in the life of the College.
-The program offers small classes that cater to the individual needs of students from the novice to the advanced level of English proficiency.
-Non-credit courses include English reading, writing, speaking, and listening.
+Saint Mary's College offers a year--round program of non-credit English language courses to speakers of other languages.
+The program offers small classes that cater to the individual needs of the students from the beginner to the advanced level of English proficiency.
+Non-credit courses in each 4-week session include English reading, writing, speaking, listening, and content-based electives.
 Qualified students may apply for conditional admission to Saint Mary's College degree programs, which provides non-native speakers an opportunity to bring their language skills to an acceptable level in order to ensure their success.
-The English Language School offers English courses year-round in four-week sessions.
-Students in the ELS program benefit from immigration advising and cultural programming.
+The Saint Mary's College English Language School (ELS) is part of a campus-wide initiative to internationalize the campus and to attract more international students.